neptune-ai/docs/docs/logging-and-managing-experiment-results/logging-experiment-data/what-can-you-log-to-experiments.rst

 - **Properties**: You can log your experiment information like status, data version, or anything else as a name:value (text) pair.
 Neptune properties are mutable - you can change them later.
 See the lower section in |properties|.

 - **Tags**: You can attach tags (text) to every experiment to make the experiment organization easier.
-For more information, see |Organize experiments|.
+For more information, see :ref:`Organize experiments <guides-experiment-dashboard>`.

 - **Code**: The following methods are available for versioning your code in Neptune.
 Whatever method you use, whenever you create an experiment, the code is versioned.